- Large Display NEMA 4X, IP65 Wall Mounted Meter

 1. Light can be wired to flash or stay steady on

-Note: The Light / Horn accessory is powered from the 200 mA transmitter power supply, so when this is installed, the meter’s transmitter power is downgraded from 200 mA.
-See Transmitter Power Supply specification on MOD-PD2LH manual for details.
+Note: The Light / Horn accessory is powered from the 200 mA transmitter power supply; so when it is installed, there is less power available for the transmitter.
+See Transmitter Power Supply specification in MOD-PD2LH manual for details.

 Dimensions Units: Inches (mm)Back to top

 The following diagrams are for MOD-PD2LH models with a single color light.
 See MOD-PD2LH manual for wiring connections for MOD-PD2LH5CB1 and MOD-PD2LH3CB1-RYG models.

 Using the Helios's Internal Power Supply